vigna/rust-dev-guidelines/README.md

   ::...` statement at the beginning each method body.
 Then, you can just use the name of the structure or trait.

+- Note that in declarative macros you can use `$crate::` to refer to items in the current crate.

-- Methods in macros and generated code should use the [fully qualified syntax](https://doc.rust-lang.org/book/ch20-02-advanced-traits.html) rather than the dot syntax, to avoid unpredictable method-resolution issues.
+- Trait methods in macros and generated code should use the [fully qualified syntax](https://doc.rust-lang.org/book/ch20-02-advanced-traits.html) rather than the dot syntax, to avoid unpredictable method-resolution issues.
+Inherent methods can use the dot syntax.

 ## Logging